Touhey References 1885-99 Touhey References 1900-04 Touhey References 1905-08 Touhey References 1909-23

 Touhey Archive Home

-Pat Touhey's first known musical engagement was with an Irish-themed panorama show, 1885-86.
+Pat Touhey's first known musical engagement was with a hibernicon, an Irish-themed panorama show, 1885-86.
 For an overview of his experience, see Pat Touhey's Earliest Known Tour.
-The material below is about panorama shows generally, other panorama companies, and the activities of Harrigan's Hibernian Company before and after Touhey was with it.
+The material below is about hibernicons generally, other hibernicon companies, and the activities of Harrigan's Hibernian Company before and after Touhey was with it.

 "Things We'd Like-"